samson84/view-lib-comparison/client-angular/README.md

 - The jump into coding approach looks handy.
 It is easy to try out the basic features of Angular and get familiar with the syntax.

-- It is sad, that the complex tutorial can be started in a browser, but the latter features are not implemented in them.
+- It is sad, that the complex tutorial can be started in a browser, but the latter features are not implemented in it.

 - https://angular.dev misses how to install and start an Angular application.
 It is only described in https://angular.io.
 (The tutorial covers this step, but if I want to start quickly an Angular application, I get stuck the first time).

 - The documentation looks comprehensive, especially on https://angular.io.
 The API documentation is obfuscated on https://angular.dev.
-I especially miss the examples.
+I  missed the examples.

 - The Proxy config is outdated on anglar.io and does not exist on angular.dev.